alo9507/JustKeepClicking/content/blog/wrap-your-errors-please/index.md

 A quality custom error is composed from 3 parts:

 1. The verbiage of the raw error itself
-2. An enum with a developer-friendly name for each kind of error
+2. An enum with a developer-friendly name for each class of error
-3. An error description composed of a) our own and b) the underlying error message
+3. An error description composed of a) the SDK developers description, and b) the underlying error message

-SDKs that only provide the raw error message itself miss out on a huge opportunity to enhance developer experience by leveraging a developer-friendly wrapper to house generic errors before percolating them up to the application.

 <h3>Example: AuthError</h3>